sass/sass/README.md

 However, since the default value may be meaningful in some cases, the endpoint that receives the message is not required to reject it based on mandatory scalar-typed fields.

+### Error Handling

+When one endpoint detects that the other is violating this protocol, it must send a `ProtocolError` message to the other endpoint.
+If the error was detected when processing a request, the `ProtocolError` must have its `id` field set to the request's id.
+Otherwise, the `id` field must be set to `-1`.

+A `ProtocolError` must be sent whenever any requirements set out by this protocol (including the documentation in `embedded_sass.proto`) are violated.
+This includes, but is not limited to:

+* Sending data that can't be parsed as an `InboundMessage` (for the compiler) or an `OutboundMessage` (for the host).

+* Sending a request with an ID that's in use by another in-flight request.

+* Sending a response with an ID that doesn't correspond to an in-flight request's ID.

+* Sending a message with a `null` value for a mandatory field.

+The `ProtocolError` message must *not* be used to report Sass errors or errors running custom functions or importers.